ccollicutt/ccollicutt.github.io/_posts/2023-07-29-blockfriday-kubernetes-admission-controller.md

 ## What's an Admission Controller?

 An admission controller is a piece of software that can intercept requests to the Kubernetes API server and either allow or deny them.
-You can use them to enforce policies, like "no deployments on a Friday" or "all deployments must have a label of `app: foo`".
-Using admission controllers you can basically apply "policy as code" to your Kubernetes cluster.
+Or well, more specifically the Kubernetes API will forward requests to the admission controller for validation.
+You can use them to enforce policies, like "no deployments on a Friday" or "all deployments must have a label of app: foo".
+Using admission controllers you can apply "policy as code" to your Kubernetes cluster.
 (Note that there are a lot of admission controllers out there.
 This is just one example.)

 ## How does it work?